tobicodes/API-Explorer/README.md

 - Implement functionality for user to add more than 3 headers per request
 - Ensuring accesibility of forms
 - Extend functionality to other HTTP Methods
+- Fix bug that crashes app with deleted empty string

 Some ideas to consider: